pjaos/pipenv2deb/README.md

  Finally there should be at least one python file with a main entry point (required).

 ## Examples
-The https://github.com/pjaos/pipenv2deb repo contains an examples folder that shows how pipenv2deb maybe used.
+The https://github.com/pjaos/pipenv2deb/tree/master/examples folder provides examples of how to use pipenv2deb.

 ## Command line help